 - 1 teaspoon salt

 - 6 cups powdered sugar, sifted

 - Preheat oven to 350ºF, and make sure the rack is in the center of the oven.

 - Line just the bottom of 2 round cake pans (8" or 9") with parchment paper.

 - Measure the flour, baking powder and salt into a medium bowl and whisk together or sift together.
 Set aside.

-- Mix in the vanilla and beat until thoroughly blended.
+- Mix in the vanilla until blended.